elsoori/cat_or_dog/readme.md

-# Cats and Dogs Image Classifier using fastai
+# Cats and Dogs Image Classifier using Deep Learning

 This project is an image classifier that can identify whether an image contains a cat or a dog.
 It uses deep learning models and the fastai library, which is built on top of PyTorch.